 1920: Inventory shows a 36-foot steel tower.

-September 21, 1926: "A new lookout tower of the forestry department is rising on the Rangley Lakes region of Maine to replace that destroyed by a lightning bolt 10 days ago.
-With an elevation of 4600 feet, Saddleback is one of the loftiest mountains in Maine.
-The crew rebuilding the tower had just completed the erection of a 36-foot steel tower on Deer Mountain in Oxford County."
-(The Bridgeport Telegram)
+September 9, 1926: "A new lookout tower of the forestry department is rising on the summit of Mount Saddleback in the Rangeley Lakes region of Maine to replace that destroyed by a lightning bolt 10 days ago.
+With an elevation of 4600 feet, Saddleback is one of the loftiest mountains in Maine."
+(Daily Kennebec Journal)

 October 14, 1926: "Lightning and an earthquake combined to give Arthur Long, state forestry department watchman at Mount Saddleback, Maine, an exciting time during the past summer.
 Long had just climbed down from the lookout tower when it was demolished by a lightning bolt.
 The next day the earthquake came, Long said the earth shivered as if a big wave was passing under it and the logs in his cabin fairly cracked before the tremors rumbled off along the mountain range.
 The watchman said it was the most eventful season of his long experience in the Maine woods."
 (The Bridgeport Telegram)